robyngoodner/collect-the-cats/README.md

 # collect-the-cats
-A board game that requires you to collect cards in order to collect a chosen assortment of cats
+A board game that requires you to collect cards in order to collect a chosen assortment of cats.

 # Play instruction:
 Player draws 1 card out of the cat-path collection.
 This card will establish the first set of cats that the player must collect.